jewelsofthought/neshama/site/posts/tol/final/01-intro.md

               If we continue to do things
               the same way,
-              how can we expect a different result.
+              how can we expect a different result?

-              By the strength of our common endeavours we achieve more than we achieve alone, so as to create for each of us the means to realise our true potential and for all of us a community in which power, wealth and opportunity are in the hands of the many, not the few.
+> By the strength of our common endeavours we achieve more than we achieve alone, so as to create for each of us the means to realise our true potential and for all of us a community in which power, wealth and opportunity are in the hands of the many, not the few.
 Where the rights we enjoy reflect the duties we owe.
 And where we live together, freely, in a spirit of sharing, acceptance and honouring.”
-                    -- _Adapted from the Manifesto of the Chaordic Commons_
+> &nbsp;&nbsp;&nbsp;-- _Adapted from the Manifesto of the Chaordic Commons_

 ## Abstract